estraight99/CS400-aTeam/README.md

 ## The Algorithm
 (Written by Dung Viet Bui)

 The inputs of the algorithm are the map of the game, and the starting point and the ending point of the path that needed to be built.

 In the first step, I view the map of the game as a Grid Graph with each location is a vertex on the graph, and each "adjacency" relation is an edge of the graph.

 In the second step, I assign the direction for the edges on this Grid Graph.
 Define the distance of vertices a and b be the length of the shortest path between a and b.
 With every vertices a and b, a points to b if and only if (the distance from the starting point to b) + (the distance from the ending point to b) = (the distance from the starting point to the ending point).
-Traveling on this graph from the starting point, you will definitely reach the ending point.
+Traveling on this graph from the starting point, you will definitely reach the ending point on the shortest path.

+In the third step, I assign the cost to the edges of the above directed graph.
+If there is a road between a and b, the cost of the edge (a,b) is 0 because I do not need to build any road.
+If there is not a road between a and b, the cost of the edge (a,b) is 1.

+(All the above steps are done implicitly in my mind, I do not actually make a new graph for each step).

+In the fourth step, I run the Dijkstra's algorithm on the graph to find the shortest path from the starting point to the ending point.
+This shortest path is actually the cheapest-shortest path to build between the starting point and the ending point.

+The complexity of this algorithm is O(E + Vlog(V)) with V is the number of vertices on the graph, and E is the number of edges on the graph.
+Since V = n^2 and E = 4V (n is the length / the width of the GameMap), the complexity of this algorithm can also be expressed as O(4n^2 + n^2log(n^2) = O(n^2log(n)).

+In this specific problem, the PriorityQueue in the Dijkstra's algorithm can be replaced with a LinkedList.